 Out of scope

 The network of the University of Twente offers internet access for students, (student) associations, and start-up companies hosting their websites.
-Although these sites are on the university's network, they are not the responsibility of the university.
+Although these sites are on the university's network, they are not the university's responsibility.
 Responsible disclosure notifications about these sites will be forwarded, if possible. to the responsible persons.
-These reports do not result in an entry into the Hall of Fame and no updates on progress are provided.
+These reports do not result in an entry into the Hall of Fame, and no updates on progress are provided.

 Also out of scope are trivial vulnerabilities or bugs that cannot be abused.
 The following is a non-exhaustive list of examples of these vulnerabilities: